Dolomites Alta Via 1 South

 The best time to walk is July to mid-September, with August the most popular month (with the locals too!) and so busier in the huts.
 It is not unheard-of for snow to fall on higher ground during the summer, and patches of snow may still be present into July.
 For this reason, we offer the walk starting from beginning of July.
 July and August are the hottest months and carry the greatest risk of thunderstorms, which can be torrential and usually occur in the afternoon—being well-prepared and equipped for all these eventualities is essential.

-Our pre-departure information pack has detailed advice and a kit list on what to take.
+Our Macs Adventure Smartphone App has detailed advice and a kit list on what to take.
 This includes standard walking gear such as waterproofs, good walking shoes/boots, sun protection, water bottle and a comfortable backpack with waist strap.

 -